Israeli Football Supporters Back Home After Amsterdam Violence - UrduPoint

 Israeli Football Supporters Back Home After Amsterdam Violence

-Tel Aviv, (APP - UrduPoint / Pakistan Point News - 8th Nov, 2024) A plane carrying Israeli football supporters brought home from Amsterdam by the government landed on Friday at Israel's Ben Gurion airport.
+Tel Aviv, (APP - UrduPoint / Pakistan Point News - 8th Nov, 2024) A plane carrying Israeli football supporters brought home from Amsterdam landed on Friday at Israel's Ben Gurion airport after a night of violence that Israeli and Dutch officials condemned as "anti-Semitic".

 Dutch police said 62 arrests were made as a result of the clashes, which erupted after a Europa League football tie between Amsterdam club Ajax and Maccabi Tel Aviv.